 Between rent and gasoline, I could hardly afford to eat.
 The story was not much different for my roommates.
 I remember eating a lot of rice cakes that summer and being very glad when I returned to college in the fall.
 For one, the apartment complex was a scary place often frequented by police.
-The only furniture we had were swimming pool rafts.
+The only furniture we had was swimming pool rafts.
 We used them as beds!

 Lifes Rich Pageant